rust-lang/rust/src/doc/book/primitive-types.md

 # `str`

 Rust’s `str` type is the most primitive string type.
-As an [unsized type][dst], it’s not very useful by itself, but becomes useful when placed behind a reference, like [`&str`][strings].
-As such, we’ll just leave it at that.
+As an [unsized type][dst], it’s not very useful by itself, but becomes useful when placed behind a reference, like `&str`.
+We'll elaborate further when we cover [Strings][strings] and [references][].

 [dst]: unsized-types.html
 [strings]: strings.html
+[references]: references-and-borrowing.html

 You can find more documentation for `str` [in the standard library documentation][str].